AmigaGPU/fat-agnus/voicemeeeter_mixers_small_howto.md

+# VoiceMeeeter HOWTo for streamers and SoHo studio's

 VoiceMeeeter is a **professional** mixing console in software, runs in most win-x flavours.

 Because it's a real mixer the connections you can make with it are as versatile as my real mixing consoles in the studio and at home.